Software-Engineering-UFABC/README/README.md

 # README
-This organization was made to hold the code of a proof of concept
+This organization was made to hold the code of a proof of concept.
+The full documentation can be found here.